angelcruz07/SystemsEngineering/astroplate/src/content/homepage/english/-index.md

 # Features
 features:
-  - title: "What's Included in Astroplate"
+  - title: "What's my motivation?"
     image: "/images/service-1.png"
     content: "Astroplate is a comprehensive starter template that includes everything you need to get started with your Astro project.
 What's Included in Astroplate"
     bulletpoints: